uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

    .. function:: bool is_homogeneous() const noexcept

-      Returns true if all features has the same ``data_type``
+      Returns true if all features have the same ``data_type``

    .. member:: data_format format = data_format::dense

-      Description of format used for data representation inside the table
+      Description of the format used for data representation inside the table

       Getter & Setter
          | ``data_format get_format() const noexcept``